pmem/llpl/README.md

 requests.
 We expect these changes to settle out around March of this year and we look forward to code contributions once this happens.
 We will update this README then.

-In the meantime, we would love to hear your comments and suggestions via the github issues feature.
+In the meantime, we would love to hear your comments and suggestions via https://github.com/pmem/llpl/issues.

 ## Contacts ##
 For more information on this library, contact Olasoji Denloye (olasoji.denloye@intel.com) or Steve Dohrmann